 There will be a final resurrection for all people, the just and unjust.
-Those who surrendered their lives to Jesus Christ during this life will be raised to everlasting life in Heaven, but those who did not surrender their lives to Jesus Christ in this life will be raised to everlasting condemnation in Hell.
-(Acts 24:15; Hebrews 9:27; 1 Thessalonians 4:13-17; Revelation 20:15, 21:8)
+Those who surrendered their lives to Jesus Christ during this life will be raised to everlasting life in heaven, but those who did not surrender their lives to Jesus Christ in this life will be raised to everlasting condemnation in hell.
+There are only two eternal destinies for people: heaven or hell.
+(Acts 24:15;

+1 Thessalonians 4:13-17; Hebrews 9:27; Revelation 20:15; 21:8)